singh1114/pythonprogramming/write_for_us.markdown

 title: Share your Python Stories
 ---

-Have you used Python to build something awesome?
-We would love to hear and post about it.
+Have you ever used Python to build something awesome?
+If yes, We would love to hear and post about it.

 If you have something interesting to share with the world, we can help it reach more people by our distribution.